silverblue1/react-shopping-cart/README.md

 # A simple ecommerce shopping cart using React

-This a simple shopping cart implementation that uses react to manage state.
+This is a simple shopping cart implementation that uses react to manage state.